Subscribe to Newsletter

 In the TB space particularly, a lot of companies are developing drugs.
 Sometimes very impactful drugs, but they don't necessarily work in isolation.
 Treating TB with one drug is a recipe for resistance.
 We need a multidrug approach.
 No one company is going to be able to do that because the investment incentives are pretty limited, but what we can do is bring those pieces together and use partnerships to accelerate new treatments for TB.
 The Project to Accelerate New Treatments for Tuberculosis (PAN-TB) is a consortium of drug developers coming together, using drugs developed by multiple companies.

 I hope we can continue to build upon the work we're doing in the TB space.
 In ten years' time, we may find ourselves in a very different world.
-Already we have a vaccine that protects people with latent TB from getting active TB, and we have another TB vaccine in phase III that’s going really well.
+We are currently working on a vaccine that protects people with latent TB from getting active TB.
+That vaccine is now in a phase III trial that’s going really well.

-Can you envision a world where TB doesn't impact 20 percent of the world's population?
-It's on its way out and it's pretty exciting.
-Organizations coming together is what will enable it to happen.
+Can you envision a world where TB doesn’t impact 20 percent of the world’s population?
+Organizations coming together is what will enable that to happen.

 Outside of work, what else do you enjoy?

 I've always been a runner.
 I'm much slower than I used to be, but I still love to get out and run!
-I also love to read and now I can combine both by listening to books whilst running.
+I also love to read and now I combine both by listening to books while running.

-It's so important to take a step back and think.
-Make sure you're taking care of yourself.
-I have four things I try to do: eat well, exercise, get enough sleep, and then do something that helps your spirit.
+It's also important to take a step back and make sure you're taking care of yourself.
+I have four things I try to do: eat well, exercise, get enough sleep, and do something that nurtures your spirit.

 Receive content, products, events as well as relevant industry updates from The Medicine Maker and its sponsors.